-Information when installing the Commander module with a stock valve body & Converter

-The Commander module has been designed to operate an exhaust brake and engage the torque converter clutch enabling superb engine braking with your automatic transmission.
-The Commander must be used only under cretin operating conditions to ensure long life of your stock automatic transmission.
-Using the Commander module on a weak transmission or torque converter can cause premature transmission and torque converter failure.
-There are a few precautions that can be preformed after the installation of your new exhaust brake and Commander.
+Information when installing the Co-Pilot module with a stock valve body & Converter premature transmission and torque converter failure.
+There are a few precautions that can be preformed after the installation of your new exhaust brake and Co-Pilot.
 In order to ensure the health of your stock transmission and torque converter you must perform a few simple tests to your transmission using a basic 0 to 250 PSI pressure gauge.
 The majority of transmission and torque converter failures caused by exhaust brakes are the result of improper set up and installation of exhaust brakes on transmissions that have had prior problems.
-A list of common problems found on transmission/converters is listed below, if your stock transmission/converter has ever shown any of the signs it is highly suggested to follow the recommendations to correct it before using your newly installed exhaust brake and Commander module.
+A list of common problems found on transmission/converters is listed below, if your stock transmission/converter has ever shown any of the signs it is highly suggested to follow the recommendations to correct it before using your newly installed exhaust brake and Co-Pilot module.